oneAcorn/XFree-MPAndroidChart/README.md

 ## Usage

-Most of the usage for XFree-MPAndroidChart are the same as for [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart).
+Most of the usages for XFree-MPAndroidChart are the same as for [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart).

 The differences are shown below.